 Bollywood leading producers, directors and actors have popularised Switzerland through their films from more than 50 years.
 You can even spot a lake in the name of leading producer Yash Chopra as “Yash Chopra Lake”.
 After the death of this popular producer, the Swiss government made a monument of this legendary producer in central Kursaal garden in Interlaken.
 Due to this, Switzerland tourism has also chosen India’s favorite young star – Ranveer Singh as Brand Ambassador to promote their tourism.

-Watch this video made by Swiss Tourism board featuring actor Ranveer Singh to promote its tourism
+Watch this video made by the Swiss Tourism board – Switzerland tourist attractions

 So, till then KEEP TRAVELING……………… KEEP EXPLORING……………………………………………………